zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 * Be competitive, let the yield of your cash reserve keep pace with inflation (invest in money market mutual funds, bank certificate of deposit, Internet banks, T bills)
 * Learn how to dodge the tax collector: IRA, Roth IRA (works well if you expect to pay more taxes after you retire, or if your income is low enough for pretax Roth IRA contribution), pension plans, 529 (college)
 * Understand your investment objectives: the risk you are willing to take.
 Ordered in increasing risk and returns: bank accounts, money market funds, bank certificate of deposit, TILs, high quality corporate bonds, diversified portfolio of blue-chip US or developed country stocks, real estate (and REIT), diversified portfolio of smaller growth company stocks, diversified portfolio of emerging market stocks, gold, collectibles
+* Own your own home if you can possibly afford it.
+Also consider real estate investment trusts (REITs).
+They have produced returns comparable to common stocks, provide good diversification, and hedge against inflation